 Introduction

 The air exchange rate (LWR), also known as air changes per hour, ACH for short, is one of the central parameters when designing a clean room or a clean process zone.
 It indicates how often the entire air volume of a room is replaced by filtered air per hour.
-If you plan too few air changes, you risk particle accumulation and quality problems.
-Anyone who plans too much pays unnecessarily high operating costs over the long term.
+If you plan too few air changes, you risk particulate accumulation and quality problems.
+If you plan too much, you pay unnecessarily high operating costs over the long term, not linearly, but exponentially.

-This article shows which guidelines apply to which ISO class, why the air velocity at ISO 5 is more important than the ACH number, and how you can actually calculate the required air flow rate for your system.
+This article shows which guidelines actually apply to which ISO class, why many of the figures circulating on the Internet are neither normative nor empirically reliable, and how you can actually calculate the required air flow for your system.

 The air exchange rate describes the ratio between the filtered air volume supplied every hour and the volume of the room: